jimmymac387/practical-statistics/chapter-1-exploratory-data-analysis/chapter-1-exploratory-data-analysis.md

 ##### Comparing terminology between disciplines
  - **Statisticians:** Use *predictor variables* to predict a *response* or *dependent variable*
  - **Data scientists:** Use *features* to predict a *target*

-Not all data is rectangular

-##### Examples of nonrectangular data
- - Time series data
- - Spatial data
- - Graph/network data

 ### Estimates of Location
 A basic step in exploring data is getting a *typical value* for each feature (variable) or an estimate of where most data is located (central tendency)